wmegchel/GratiSSH/README.md

 ## Configuring singularity
 By default, only your _home directory_ and _current working directory_ are bound by singularity.
 This means that you cannot access files in other folders.
 This can by changed by setting the __SINGULARITY_BIND__ variable in your `~/.bashrc` file.

 * Type `vim ~/.bashrc` and add the line `export SINGULARITY_BIND="/hpc/pmc_stunnenberg,/home/wmegchelenbrink`.
-Subdirectories of these paths will also become available.
+Subdirectories of these paths will also be bound and available.
 Change "wmegchelenbrink" to your own user name and save the changes.

 # Getting GratiSSH
 ## Downloading the latest release build